bruceharrison1984/bcrypt-edge/README.md

 Implementation of Bcrypt specifically for web workers.
 The following differences can be observed from the source library:

 - All `async` methods have been removed.
 These don't work in a Web Worker environment, so they were removed.
+  - Perhaps there is some method of re-introducing them, but the originals relied upon `process.nextTick`.
+Additionally in a worker scenario, theoretically each request is isolated anyway so `async` isn't as impactful.
 - Tests are run against the Cloudflare `crypto` compatibility layer via Miniflare

 Care was taken to disturb as little as possible with the initial implementation.